 In Persona 3, the Main Character sacrifices his/her life to become the Great Seal, the final barrier between Nyx, Death itself, and Erebus, the Anthropomorphic Personification of humanity's self-destructive unconscious desires, thus becoming the ultimate representation of hope in the ''Persona'' universe, and visualized as a massive golden gate with the protagonist's soul keeping it closed.

 Persona 4 has a metaphorical example: Goddess Izanami wants to test mankind's potential, so she gives three people power and names them embodiments of a concept - Hope, Despair, and Emptiness - with the intention of acting based on which representative has the most success.

 In MOTHER 1, Giygas was originally an alien that was going to destroy the earth, but in the sequel, EarthBound, he becomes evil itself, as stated by Porky Minch.

-The Archangels of the Angiris Council in Diablo represent and act as embodiments of Valor, Justice, Wisdom, Fate, and Hope.
-At the end of Diablo III, Tyrael, formerly the Archangel of Justice, takes on the mantle of Wisdom, as its previous holder, Malthael, is out wandering the void.
+The Archangels of the Angiris Council in the Diablo game series represent and act as embodiments of Valor, Justice, Wisdom, Fate, and Hope.
+At the end of Diablo III', Tyrael, formerly the Archangel of Justice, takes on the mantle of Wisdom, as its previous holder, Malthael, is out wandering the void.